mplewis/viteset-sidecar/README.md

 Now, try `curl http://localhost:8000/YOUR_VITESET_BLOB_NAME_HERE` to get a blob by name.

+## Docker Compose

+See the Compose file in [examples/docker-compose.yaml](examples/docker-compose.yaml) which runs an `app` container to poll the value of a blob you define.
+Make sure to replace the `SECRET` and `BLOB` placeholders with values from your own account.

+## Kubernetes

+Coming soon.

 # Caching

 The sidecar assumes that app configuration changes infrequently, but that you want to see changes in production relatively soon after you update your blobs.
 To reduce load on Viteset servers, the sidecar caches your blobs locally for 15 seconds by default.